Diethood » Recipes » Dinner Recipes » Beef Recipes » Roasted Beef Tenderloin Recipe

 • Place tenderloin over pieces of precut kitchen twine spaced one-inch apart and tie them closed.
 You can also ask the butcher to tie the tenderloin for you.

 • Heat vegetable oil in a 12-inch cast iron skillet over medium-high heat.
-When oil is hot, add tenderloin and sear for about 3 to 4 minutes per side, or until browned all around.
+When oil is hot, add the beef tenderloin and sear for about 3 to 4 minutes per side, or until browned all around.

-• Transfer skillet to the oven and continue to cook for 25 to 30 minutes, or until internal temperature reaches 130˚F. Cooking time can vary depending on your oven and the thickness of your tenderloin; always check for desired doneness using a meat thermometer.
+• Transfer the skillet to the oven and continue to cook for 25 to 30 minutes, or until internal temperature reaches 130˚F. Cooking time can vary depending on your oven and the thickness of your tenderloin; always check for desired doneness using a meat thermometer.

-• Remove skillet from oven and transfer meat to a cutting board.
+• Remove skillet from oven and transfer the meat to a cutting board.
 Tent a piece of foil over the tenderloin and let rest for 10 to 15 minutes before cutting.

 • Cut into ½-inch slices and serve.